-You can also create contact groups to organize your contacts, such as having a “customer” group.
-We do this though labels.
+- You can also create contact groups to organize your contacts, such as having a “customer” group.
+We do this through labels.

-On the left side, click on “Labels”, and click “Create label”.
+- On the left side, click on “Labels” and click “Create a label.”
 Name the label whatever you want that group of contacts to be named.
-To add any contact to a label, click the box next to their name to select them, then click “Manage labels”.
+To add any contact to a label, click the box next to their name to select them, click “Manage labels.”
 There you can click the contacts you wish to add to whatever labels are there.

-The last thing to do to set up is to get familiar with Google calendar, so you can set up appointments and meetings and such.
+- The last thing to do to set up is to get familiar with Google calendar so that you can set up appointments and meetings and such.
 Unfortunately, the steps for setting up Google Calendar are too numerous, so please follow the link for this step:

-After this, you should have a good footing in Google Workspace.
+After this, you should have a sound footing in Google Workspace.